szczekulskij/StyleFlowGAN/README.md

 What i already know :
 1. Neural Networks, ReinforcmentL(Actor & Critic - idea of 2 ANNs), Vision, some NLP, & ML
 2. Pytorch
-3. Python - I know good chunk of the best practices, pandas, numpy, matplotlib, magic methods(such a cool name btw)
+3. Python - I know good chunk of the best practices, how to manipulate data and slightly more advanced python programming topics like magic methods

 Beginning :